GaloisInc/ivorylang-org/pages/ivory-reference.md

 Structs come in three varieties in Ivory:

-  * C-style structs: create a C-style aggregations of types.
+  * C-style structs: create a C-style aggregations of values.
   * string
   * abstract